jhskelton/N-Body-Simulation/readme.md

 - `"max dt"`: the maximum allowed time step to be used in the integrator
 - `"method"`: which numerical solver to use to solve the ODEs
-- `"atol"`: Default: 1e-6.
+- `"atol"`: Default: `1e-6`.
 See https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html for an explanation
-- `"rtol": Default: 1e-3
+- `"rtol"`: Default: `1e-3`